-The Doctor’s Goodwill Foundation (DGF), was established in 2003 as a result of the efforts and vision of a group of physicians at Parrish Medical Center.
+The Doctor’s Goodwill Foundation (DGF), was established in 2003 as the result of the efforts and vision of a group of physicians at Parrish Medical Center.
 These dedicated doctors and medical technicians made frequent donations of their services to medical missions across the globe.
-Those who established DGF recognized the need to provide compassionate medical assistance for those with dire needs worldwide.
+Those who established the DGF recognized the need to provide compassionate medical assistance for those with dire needs worldwide.
 Through the support and expertise of Parrish Medical Center; its medical and professional staff, the vision was formed.
 A local organization was established here in Central Brevard to provide emergency medical and health services for those in need, across the world or around the corner.
-The Doctor’s Goodwill Foundation was established as a non-profit, charitable, (pending) tax-exempt organization in December, 2003.
+The Doctor’s Goodwill Foundation was established as a non-profit, charitable, tax-exempt organization in December, 2003.
 The first medical mission of compassionate care was to Tibet.

 The DGF convened its first annual Doctor’s Expo in May of 2004.
 This event provided a springboard for networking, continuing education, and a showcase for opportunities in learning “state of the art” emerging technologies.
 The Expo was a resounding success in facilitating linkages between physicians, nurses, and medical technicians with representatives of pharmaceutical and medical firms.
-The Expo provided a day-long opportunity for those licensed to provide allied health services to receive required educational units in expert learning modules.
-More than 600 participants joined in this unique venture for learning and networking.

 The Governing Board of DGF is comprised of physicians and community leaders, however, volunteers are the backbone of the organization’s success.
 Doctors give their uncompensated time, services and travel expenses as do other medical staff and care providers participating in DGF’s medical “missions in mercy”.
 In nearly every operational area of DGF, from providing clerical support, or planning and coordinating the offerings at the annual Expo, to packing and provisioning medical missions in far away places like Nepal, Tanzania, Indonesia, the hard work, hands and hearts of dedicated volunteers are essential.